 What’s the future of digital marketing?

-Why digital marketing matters?
+Why does digital marketing matter?

 What channels make up digital marketing?